MIPS/gcc/gcc/config/alpha/alpha.md

 ;; Split the load of an address into a four-insn sequence on Unicos/Mk.
 ;; Always generate a REG_EQUAL note for the last instruction to facilitate ;; optimizations.
-If the symbolic operand is a label_ref, generate REG_LABEL ;; notes and update LABEL_NUSES because this is not done automatically.
-;; Labels may be incorrectly deleted if we don't do this.
+If the symbolic operand is a label_ref, generate ;; REG_LABEL_OPERAND notes and update LABEL_NUSES because this is not done ;; automatically.
+Labels may be incorrectly deleted if we don't do this.
 ;;
 ;; Describing what the individual instructions do correctly is too complicated ;; so use UNSPECs for each of the three parts of an address.